PaoloMura/GoLParallel/README.md

 A skeleton project was provided including SDL.
 We developed the simulation logic in the `gol` directory.

-For a description of how our solution works, see `report.txt`.
+For a description of how our solution works, see `report.pdf`.

 ## How to run